Team302/Team302Doco/docs/source/codingLanguages.rst

 TODO:  add more details

 Code Generator Code
 ===================

 C#
 ----

-We use C# on demonstration robots that use a Hero Board.

-Our Code Generator is also written in C#.
+Our Code Generator is written in C#.

 Self-paced Tutorials: